nwmaker/imageop/README.md

 monarch is bottom, clown fish on top.
 On hover, one image to another. fade has the similar effect but animated in opacity.

+All the images are put in the same spot.
+Then play with opacity (transparency) using CSS for fade-in effect.